Kafr Bir'im: British rule

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Kufr Berim had a population of 469; all Maronite Christians.
 By the 1931 census there were 554 people in the village; 547 Christians and 7 Muslims, in a total of 132 houses.

 In the 1945 statistics, Kafr Bir'im had a population of 710, consisting of 10 Muslims and 700 Christians, with 12,250 dunams of land, according to an official land and population survey.
 Of this, 1,101 dunams were irrigated or used for plantations, 3,718 for cereals, while 96 dunams were classified as urban land.

 The Interactive Encyclopedia of the Palestine Question describes the pre-1948 modern period in Kafr Bir'im thus: "Their houses, made of stone and mud, were built close together.
 Some of the land was forested.
 Agriculture, irrigated from the abundant springs, was the primary occupation of the villagers, who were especially active in olive and fruit cultivation."

 Some villagers assisted European Jews traveling to Palestine by way of Lebanon by distracting British police officers, who were restricting Jewish immigration.

 The village population in 1948 was estimated as 1,050 inhabitants.
+In October 1948, the Israeli Haganah captured the village despite its predominantly Maronite residents raising white flags and ringing church bells in the hope of avoiding the fate of nearby communities such as Sa'sa', where a massacre was committed.
+Nevertheless, on November 13, 1948, they were ordered to abandon their homes and forced to flee in the cold to the Lebanese villages of Rmaish and Ain Ebel across the border.